-- To recognize any personal events, including but not limited to birthdays, baby showers, engagements, weddings, wedding anniversaries, and graduations. - If a unit feels a personal event is significant, the group or administrator involved should pay the expenses personally, without expectation of reimbursement from ISU.
-They may take up a collection from those involved or interested in contributing. - Funds collected for personal events should not be deposited into university accounts nor should university instruments be used to purchase these items.
+- To recognize any personal events, including but not limited to birthdays, baby showers, engagements, weddings, wedding anniversaries, and graduations. - Funds collected for personal events should not be deposited into university accounts nor should university instruments be used to purchase these items.

-Note: Milestone Recognition events are distinguished from social functions since the primary purpose is to recognize a worker(s) for extended service to ISU or for specific achievement such as receiving an award.
+Note: Milestone Recognition events are distinguished from social functions since the purpose is to recognize a worker(s) for extended service to ISU or for specific achievement such as receiving an ISU Award.